-It is hereby certified that this Strategic Plan:
+It is hereby certified that this revised Strategic Plan:

-- Was developed by the management of the KwaZulu Natal Department of Transport under the guidance of the Honourable Mr TW Mchunu, MEC for Transport, Community Safety and Liaison - Takes into account all the relevant policies, legislation and other mandates for which the KwaZulu Natal Department of Transport is responsible. - Accurately reflects the strategic goals and objectives which the KwaZulu Natal Department of Transport will endeavour to achieve over the period 2010-2014.
+- Was developed by the management of the KwaZulu Natal Department of Transport under the guidance of the Honourable MEC, Mr TW Mchunu. - Takes into account all the relevant policies, legislation and other mandates for which the KwaZulu Natal Department of Transport is responsible. - Has been revised so that the Programme and Sub Programme structure has been re-aligned to the new Sector agreed Programme and Sub Programme structure. - Accurately reflects the strategic goals and objectives which the KwaZulu Natal Department of Transport will endeavour to achieve over the period 2010-2014.

 Ms. G.P.
-Xaba Signature:
+Xaba

+General Manager:

-General Manager: Strategic Planning & Monitoring
+Strategic Planning & Monitoring

 Mr. W.B.
-Evans Signature:
+Evans